Biden fills out State Department team with Obama veterans

-WASHINGTON (AP) — President-elect Joe Biden is filling out his State Department team with a group of former career diplomats and veterans of the Obama administration, signaling his desire to return to a more traditional foreign policy after four years of uncertainty and unpredictability under President Donald Trump.
+WASHINGTON (AP) — President-elect Joe Biden on Saturday filled out his State Department team with a group of former career diplomats and veterans of the Obama administration, signaling his desire to return to a more traditional foreign policy after four years of uncertainty and unpredictability under President Donald Trump.

-A transition official said Biden intends to nominate Wendy Sherman as deputy secretary of state and Victoria Nuland as undersecretary of state for political affairs — the second- and third-highest ranking posts, respectively.
+Biden will nominate Wendy Sherman as deputy secretary of state and Victoria Nuland as undersecretary of state for political affairs — the second- and third-highest ranking posts, respectively.
+They were among the officials chosen to serve under the incoming secretary of state, Antony Blinken.

-They were expected to be the 11 department appointees that Biden was announcing Saturday to serve under his pick for secretary of state, Antony Blinken, the official said.
-The official was not authorized to publicly discuss the appointments before the announcements and spoke on condition of anonymity.
+The team “embodies my core belief that America is strongest when it works with our allies,” Biden said in a statement.
+He said he was confident “they will use their diplomatic experience and skill to restore America’s global and moral leadership.
+America is back.”

-Among the others joining the Biden team are:
+Among the others are:

 —longtime Biden Senate aide Brian McKeon, to be deputy secretary of state for management.